 My research is broadly focused on language design and domain-specific languages.
 I believe that clear and expressive languages are essential for understanding, solving, and explaining difficult problems.
-I am especially interested in type systems, functional programming, visual languages, and in designing languages for domain experts who may not be professional programmers.
+I am especially interested in type systems, functional programming, and modularity.

 Currently, I am researching formal representations and analyses of variation.
 I am the co-creator of the choice calculus, a simple calculus of variation that can be easily extended with new features and instantiated by new object languages.
 This research was originally motived by improving the development and maintenance of massively configurable software, such as software product lines.
 However, it has since been applied to modeling resource consumption, optimizing gradually typed programs, typing generalized algebraic data types, and more.